English & Language Schools and Points|How Free Trials Earn Cashback and How to Keep It Up

 English conversation schools, online English lessons, and language courses are a staple of adult relearning and skill-building.
 What's nice from a points view is that there are high-value offers that pay just for "taking a free trial or counseling" without enrolling.
 Schools invest advertising money to win new students, and part of it comes back as a performance reward to users who trial/enroll via a point site.
 If you continue, paying tuition by card turns the whole learning cost into cashback too.

 That said, a language is only acquired by continuing, and a school isn't chosen by cashback size.
-This guide organizes, as a judgment axis for using it wisely, the difference between "earned on free trial" and "earned on enrollment", the school types (in-person, online, coaching), points for judging fit via a free trial, how to handle post-trial sales and auto-enrollment, and the steps to keep going while turning tuition into cashback.
+This guide organizes, as a judgment axis for using it wisely, the difference between "earned on free trial" and "earned on enrollment", the school types (in-person, online, coaching), how to choose by goal, points for judging fit via a free trial, how to handle post-trial sales and auto-enrollment, and the steps to keep going while turning tuition into cashback.
 For free trials, see the Free Trial Guide; for info requests, the Info Request Guide; and for qualification study, the Qualifications & Correspondence Guide.

 Telling "Earned on Free Trial" from "Earned on Enrollment"